How AvaTax Sales Tax Automation Works

 Sales tax calculation

 Sales tax automation for orders at your X-Cart store falls back on Avalara’s extensive database of taxability data for different taxing jurisdictions.
-X-Cart’s AvaTax Sales Tax Automation module allows your store to connect to Avalara’s AvaTax engine to determine the taxing jurisdiction to which the sale transaction pertains based on the address data provided and have the appropriate product taxability rules applied to the products being purchased.
+X-Cart’s AvaTax Sales Tax Automation addon allows your store to connect to Avalara’s AvaTax engine to determine the taxing jurisdiction to which the sale transaction pertains based on the address data provided and have the appropriate product taxability rules applied to the products being purchased.

 The product taxability rules in AvaTax system are associated with specific products in your X-Cart store via tax codes.
 Depending on your AvaTax subscription plan, you may be able to use hundreds of thousands of pre-defined AvaTax system tax codes or define your own custom tax codes.

-When sales tax calculation needs to be performed, the module passes on to AvaTax all the information it requires to do the calculation.
+When sales tax calculation needs to be performed, the addon passes on to AvaTax all the information it requires to do the calculation.
 AvaTax uses this information to determine the necessary taxing jurisdiction and select the taxing rules that need to be applied.
 The results of sales tax calculation for an order are provided directly on the checkout page before the order is placed:

 Help make this document better